 Manahel Polis is a settlement worker and she works at Idea Exchange, Clemens Mill most Tuesdays from 12:00-8:00pm and Thursdays from 12:00-5:30pm.
 She speaks Arabic and Assyrian, and is happy to help anyone needing help settling in Canada.
 Please contact Manahel for an appointment, or drop by Clemens Mill to talk to her.
 Phone: 226.339.9240.
 Email mpolis [at] ckwymca [dot] ca

 Please contact the Cambridge office of the YMCA's Immigrant Services Program at 519.621.1621 for help at any time.

-Sunanda's presence at the library is courtesy of the Library Settlement Partnerships program (LSP).
+Sunanda's and Manahel's presence at Idea Exchange is courtesy of the Library Settlement Partnerships program (LSP).

 LSP services include one-on-one settlement information and referral, group information sessions, and community outreach.
 Newcomer settlement workers are working out of 49 public library branches in communities with high newcomer populations providing service in a variety of languages based on community needs.

-In Cambridge, the Library Settlement Partnership program is a partnership of Idea Exchange, the YMCA’s Immigrant Services Program and Citizenship and Immigration Canada.
+In Cambridge, the Library Settlement Partnership program is a partnership of Idea Exchange, the YMCA’s Immigrant Services Program, and Immigration, Refugees and Citizenship Canada (IRCC).